Called to Be a Detective

 I have loved being a tireless detective ever since I was very young.
 As a college student, I figured out that I am most passionate about solving the mystery of how people reach their true potential.

-I discovered the field of psychology was the best way to develop the necessary skills to support this passion.
+I discovered the field of psychology was the best way to develop the necessary skills to translate my passion into a powerful and tactical skill set.
 My inner detective works to solve the mystery of helping each person see behind their mask, so they can find their most authentic self.
 I have helped over 1,000 people from all walks of life, including students, parents, military professionals, elite athletes, and business professionals.
 Over the last 20 years, I have become a resource not only for individuals, but for groups and organizations!

-Healthcare professionals narrowly focus on diagnosis, but I help people see their problems within the greater context of their dynamic, unique personality.
-Unlike the field of medicine where most people have the same basic anatomy and physiology, in psychology, each person has a unique personality anatomy and physiology.
+Many healthcare professionals narrowly focus on diagnosis, but I help people see their problems or diagnoses within the greater context of their dynamic, unique personality.
+Why?
+Because unlike the field of medicine where most people have the same basic anatomy and physiology, in psychology, each person has a unique personality anatomy and physiology.
 Over the years, I have developed and acquired many techniques to better capture this individuality.
-For example, I interview people who know my client (e.g., parent, friend, coach, tutor, mentor, etc) because often, people have more than one “self”, because we change our personalities to adapt to each situation.
-It is only by taking a sufficient inventory of the different “selves” can an individual be thoroughly understood.
+For example, I interview people who know my client (e.g., parent, friend, coach, tutor, mentor, etc) because often, people have more than one “personality”, because we change our personalities to adapt to each situation.
+It is only by taking a sufficient inventory of the different “personalities” can an individual be thoroughly understood.

 At the beginning of my psychological work, I worked with severely abused children on the south-side of Chicago at the University of Chicago’s Sonia Shankman Orthogenic School.
 As a teaching assistant in a classroom of severely disturbed children, I realized that I would need to obtain the highest level of psychological training to become the most masterful detective.
 I decided to earn a research doctorate (PhD), which requires rigorously learning about the science of psychology.
 I knew a PhD would be the key to become the best scientifically-based detective.